stevemussmann/ca_chinook/README.md

         └── etc.
 ```

-3. Make sure you have adequate hard drive space available before proceeding. ***Processing of data from a NextSeq 1000 flowcell for just the 'ROSA' and 'FullPanel' options may write approximately 300 GB of intermediate files to your hard drive.*** This is in addition to the space used by the raw fastq.gz files.
+3. Make sure you have adequate hard drive space available before proceeding. ***Processing of data from a NextSeq 1000 flowcell for just the 'ROSA' and 'FullPanel' options may write approximately 40 GB of intermediate files to your hard drive.*** This is in addition to the space used by the raw fastq.gz files.

 4. From here, you should be able to run the entire pipeline using the `caChinookPipeline.sh` script.
 This requires three inputs given after the script name, as shown below.
 ```
 Example Usage: caChinookPipeline.sh <projectNumber> <runNumber> <cores>
 ```
 In this example, we will use p134 as the projectNumber, run001 as the runNumber, and 8 for the number of cores.
 This last number (cores) will be provided to the Snakemake pipeline.
 You can adjust the number of cores up or down depending upon how many physical processor cores your computer has.
-If running a Windows machine, I recommend checking the 'System Information' window for your computer for the number of processor cores.
-I recommend that you don't exceed this number.
-I have gone as high as 16 cores (the number of physical processor cores in my laptop).
+Increasing the number of cores will also increase RAM usage, although somewhat unpredictably (RAM usage at any given moment also depends on input file sizes and the job order determined by Snakemake).
+If running a Windows machine, check the 'System Information' window to find your computer's number of processor cores and amount of RAM.
+I recommend that you never request more than the number of processor cores in your computer.
+I have successfully gone as high as 16 cores (the number of physical processor cores in my laptop) when processing MiSeq data, but 16 cores has crashed the pipeline when processing a NextSeq 1000 flowcell output because this consumed >64GB RAM.
+8 to 10 is a safer range for processing NextSeq data, assuming your computer has at least 64GB RAM.
 You can run the entire pipeline with the command shown below:

 ```
 caChinookPipeline.sh p134 run001 8